JubayerRahman/Learning-React-native/README.md

  ### Update 8:
  I thought the tutor would use Multer but used formidable my question is if we are going to upload the file into a third-party server why are doing all the file management things I have dated the same uploaded images into third-party cloud services without the backend I do not see any use of file management if we are not managing our files in the first place.

+ ## Section 5: Product API

+### update 9:
+I am working on product API this is the finla section for the backend.
+I am reliefed and looking forward to complete it and start learning the frontend part. this section containts 14 videos and today I have complted 5 of them.

+### update 10:
+Today completed the rest 10 vides and by that I have completed the backend part of the course.
+Alomst more them 30% excited to learn react native part.
+Lets see what is in the ferther part of the course.